ts4z/remark/README.md

 If you prefer one space in these situations, use the `-1` switch.
 This is currently the only place where the behavior is configurable.

+## Format stability

+Format stability is NOT guaranteed, as this is still evolving.

+## Idempotency

+Running `remark` on a file twice should result in the same output after the first and second run.

 ## TODO